 In old times, Erdrick fought demons with a mystical Ball of Light.
 In recent times, the Dragonlord has hidden the mystical Ball of Light, kidnapped the Princess Gwaelin, destroyed the town of Hawkness, and taken over the city of Alefgard.
 The Dragon Warrior hero has two distinct quests for him: first he must rescue Princess Gwaelin and then he must track down the legendary weapon and armor to defeat the Dragonlord

 There are three different types of areas.
-Towns where you can talk with towns folk, search for hidden items, and buy and sell weapons, armor, and items.
+Towns where the player can talk with townsfolk, search for hidden items, and buy and sell weapons, armor, and items.
 The overworld, which is basically a map of the world that can be traveled that's populated with random monstrous encounters of all kinds, from slimes to golden golems.
 Lastly, dungeons populate the world, and require torches or magic spells to see through the darkness, and much like the overworld they are populated with monsters, except far more dangerous ones and great rewards are hidden in them.

 Dragon Warrior is known as Dragon Quest in Japan.
 Occasionally shortened to Dorakue much like Pocket Monsters is shortened to Pokemon.
 Akira Toriyama of Dragon Ball fame drew the original box and cartridge artwork for Dragon Quest, but the artwork for Dragon Warrior was replaced with something meant to appeal more to a North American audience.
 The graphics for the North American release' maps and characters were enhanced, adding multi-direction facing for characters.
 Dialog was also changed to reflect an olde English style, and many locations renamed to moreso fit Arthurian legend.